 In level 1, we may also include the measurements scripts and that controlled the equipment when the data was measured.
 In the group, our scripts typically use the open source library STLab, making it possible to fully reproduce the measurement procedure performed.

 We are also looking towards the future beyond open data.
 For this, we are working on developing practical, pragmatic ways of more thoroughly documenting the research we do using the tools that modern ICT can offer.

-Publications including Level 1 Open Data
+Examples of publications including Level 1 Open Data:

 Observation and stabilization of photonic Fock states in a hot radio-frequency resonator